Updated: 12/14/2023 | Bogotá Travel Guide

 - Click Clack Hotel – This is a super cool modern hotel that has a bar up top with a great view of the city from above.
 There is also a location in Medellin that we stayed at and LOVED.

 - Four Points by Sheraton in Bogota – This hotel has artwork displayed throughout the lobby.
 They also have an amazing breakfast and daily happy hour.
+We love this hotel because it’s next to Parque 93 and is located in a relatively safe area.

 - Selina La Candelaria Bogotá – This hip hostel/hotel has an amazing bar with great happy hour and is centrally located in La Candelaria.
 It’s super affordable too!